wtsi-ic/wtsi-software-policy/POLICY.md

    connected with their work at the Institute or with the business of the institute, it would probably not be considered a work made for hire and therefore would not be subject to this policy.
-Whether or not a particular software project would or would not be considered a work made for hire is complex legal question and is outside the scope of this policy.
+Whether or not a particular software project would or would not be considered a work made for hire is a complex legal question and is outside the scope of this policy.
 Staff who are uncertain whether software they are developing or have developed is a work made for hire should seek legal advice or obtain a specific exception